International sanctions against North Korea: Canada

-In 2011, the Canadian government imposed the Special Economic Measures Act (SEMA), which calls for an import and export ban and a financial services ban to North Korea.
+In 2006, the Canadian government imposed the Special Economic Measures Act (SEMA), which calls for an import and export ban and a financial services ban on North Korea.

 China

 In February 2017, China banned all imports of coal from North Korea for the rest of the year.
 China also banned exports of some petroleum products and imports of textiles from North Korea in line with United Nations resolutions.

 Japan

-In 2016, Japan imposed sanctions against North Korea including:
+In 2006, Japan imposed sanctions against North Korea, including: